ejparnell/understanding-binary-python/README.md

 print(bin(result_right_shift)) # Output: '0b1'
 ```

 While we might not need to use bitwise operators on a daily basis, it's good to know that they exist and how they work.
 They are often used in low-level programming, cryptography, and other specialized fields.
+Plus this might be very useful in interviews!

 ## Applications of Binary in Python